modular/modular/KGEN/docs/public/programming-manual.md

 runtime values to create "parametric" capturing closures.
 This is an unsafe feature in Mojo, because we do not currently model the lifetimes of capture-by-reference.
-A particular aspect of this feature is that it allows closures that captures runtime values to be passed as parameter values.
+A particular aspect of this feature is that it allows closures that capture runtime values to be passed as parameter values.

 ### Magic operators